Nabeel7801/Nabeel7801/README.md

 👀 I’m mostly interested in MERN Stack Development

-🌱 I’m currently working on modern technologies i.e Next JS, Nest JS, and Svelte
+🌱 I’m currently working on modern technologies i.e. Next JS, Nest JS, and Prisma ORM

-💞️ I’m looking to collaborate on anything that can helps consumer on a daily basis
+💞️ I’m looking to collaborate on anything that can help consumer on a daily basis

 📫 learn more about me at https://www.fiverr.com/nabeelahmed392

 I'm currently working at Iplex as a MERN full-stack developer

-Add me on linkedIn https://www.linkedin.com/in/nabeel-ahmed-9622991ba/
+Add me on Linkedin https://www.linkedin.com/in/nabeel-ahmed-9622991ba/

 📈 **My GitHub Stats**